stacksjs/stacks/.github/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute to the Open Web Foundation ❤️
+First off, thank you for taking the time to contribute to Open Web ❤️

 ## 💭 Knowledge

 ### TypeScript

-It's important to note early on that this project is written with [TypeScript][typescript].
+It's important to note early on that these projects are written with [TypeScript][typescript].
 If you're unfamiliar with it or any strongly typed languages such as Java then this may be a slight roadblock.
 However, there's never a truly perfect time to start learning it, so ... why not today!

-Don't be discouraged, because you likely will get by and learning TypeScript on the fly as you view some of the component examples within the codebase.
+Don't be discouraged, because you likely will get by learning TypeScript on-the-fly as you view some of the component examples within the codebase.
+It's easy getting started—the code is very readable!

-### Vue 3.2 & Vite
+### Stacks

-This project uses [Vue][vue] & [Vite][vite] to build [Vue components][vue-components], Web Components, and "composable functions".
+This project uses Stacks as its framework/engine.
+Under the hood, it is powered by [Vue][vue] & [Vite][vite] to build [Vue components][vue-components], Web Components, and "composable functions".

 ### Architecture

 An understanding of the library architecture and design will help if you're looking to contribute long-term, or you are working on a big PR.
 Browse the source and read our documentation to get a better idea on how it is structured.
-Feel free to ask any question, we would love to elaborate.
+Feel free to ask any question _(Twitter, Discord, or GitHub Discussions)_, we would love to elaborate.

 ## 🎒 Getting Started